Bsolodzi/AltSchool_Assignmemnt_0ne/README.md

 # AltSchool_Assignmemnt_0ne
 This is a simple project built with basic HMTL and CSS.
-All pages are nonresponsive, looking forward to updating it soon.
+All pages are nonresponsive and I am looking forward to updating it soon.